mars-protocol/contracts/README.md

   - slope 2: Slope for when U > Uoptimal
 - **Deposit Cap:** Max amount that can be deposited into the Red Bank

-Note: Rover Vaults only utilize max loan to value, liquidation threshold, and deposit cap parameters, while Red Bank Markets utilize all of the above parameters.
+Note: Credit Manager Vaults only utilize max loan to value, liquidation threshold, and deposit cap parameters, while Red Bank Markets utilize all of the above parameters.